MealCraft/PSPDFKit/README.md

 - [x] 1.
 Create a Dockerfile for the application created in Phase 1
 - [x] 2.
 Create an action which will containerize the released application and store it in a registry (DockerHub, GHCR, whatever you like)
-- [in progress] 3.
+- [TODO NEXT] 3.
 Create a kubernetes definition (Helm Chart, Kustomize, Raw YAML, whatever) that would allow a simple ‘kubectl create ...’ to deploy the application

 # Phase 3: Production Observability